 Neoprene Genie: Dream Jump

-Neoprene Genie presents Dream Jump, a vignette, anthology-style production written and directed by Tice Cin.
+Neoprene Genie presents Dream Jump, a vignette, anthology-style production written and directed by award-winning author and interdisciplinary artist Tice Cin.

-Featuring poetry and songs of retrieval from Latekid, a negotiation with shadows from rapper M.I.C and composer Nammy Wams, lullabies and tavern songs from Tahini Molasses, nightmare-like interludes from poet Mandisa Apena, dance poetry on the dreaming body from Chantel Foo, and monologues from Gabriel Àkámọ́ and an actor still to be announced, written by Tice Cin and scored by KMNC.
+Performances include poetry and songs of retrieval from multidisciplinary artist Latekid, a negotiation with shadows from rapper M.I.C, lullabies and tavern songs from musician Tahini Molasses, nightmare-like interludes from poet Mandisa Apena, ancestral memories with singer YAZ, dance poetry on the dreaming body from Chantel Foo, and monologues – written by Tice Cin and scored by KMNC – performed by poet and actor Gabriel Àkámọ́ and cross-disciplinary artists Dayax Raage and Riwa Saab.

 Think of a dream where a bird lands on a snowy branch and unsettles the cold onto your face below; you wake and your cheek feels refreshed.
-This is the feeling captured in Dream Jump – a one-of-a-kind experience that untangles what it means to wish for the lives we desire in a world where dreaming feels so hard.
+This is the feeling captured in Dream Jump – a one-of-a-kind experience that untangles what it means to have dreams and desires for our lives in a moment, and in a world, where dreaming of the future seems so hard.

 Need to know